An interview with Dr. Alvin Marcelo, senior vice president and chief information officer of PhilHealth

 An essential element of health information management is the information technology (IT) behind it.
 Both in the U.S. and around the world, policymakers are working to define the regulations and standards for health IT.

-Alvin Marcelo, MD, senior vice president and chief information officer of the Philippine Health Insurance Corporation (PhilHealth) and member of the JLN Information Technology track, discusses the advantages and challenges to overseeing health information management for a nation.
+Alvin Marcelo, MD, senior vice president and chief information officer of the Philippine Health Insurance Corporation (PhilHealth) and member of the Information Technology technical initiative, discusses the advantages and challenges of overseeing health information management for a nation.